jmona789/placesatrutgers/README.md

 Description
 -----------
 YelpRU is a Yelp clone for the Rutgers University Area.
-It is a free site, all users can see businessesm only registered users can add and review businesses.
+It is a free site and it is crowd sourced, as any user can add a business to the database and review businesses.

 Project URL
 -----------